AbdullahNasir/ionRangeSlider-Angular-Directive/README.md

 ionRangeSlider-Angular-Directive
 ================================

-Angular.js directive for popular jquery plugin ionRangeSlider
+Angular.js directive for popular jquery plugin ionRangeSlider with updatable attributes

 How To Use
 ==========